22 Sep Cervicogenic Headache Exercises

 Although some controversy exists, a vast majority of the literature agrees that the most common cause of cervicogenic headaches is dysfunction from the C2-3 zygapophysial joints (facet joints).
 However, there is also literature to support that cervicogenic headaches can arise from dysfunction in the C2-3 and C3-4 intervertebral discs of facet joints, as well as the atlantoaxial (C1-2) and atlanto-occipital (C0-1) joints.
-The most common causes of these upper cervical dysfunctions are whiplash associated trauma as well as prolonged neck flexion or poor static postures (READ: poor posture and upper cross syndrome)
+The most common causes of these upper cervical dysfunctions are whiplash-associated trauma as well as prolonged neck flexion or poor static postures

-A physical therapist will first identify which specific upper cervical segments are dysfunctional through a segmental motion exam.
-Typically, palpation of the dysfunctional segment will recreate symptoms similar to the headache you experience, letting the physical therapist know that he or she is on the right segment.
+A well-trained physical therapist will examine your neck to see if there are any impairments or issues with the cervical facet joints specifically at the segments we mentioned above.
+Typically, palpation of the dysfunctional segment will recreate symptoms similar to the headache you experience, letting the physical therapist know that he or she is in the right spot.
 From there, a physical therapist may perform soft tissue mobilization to the suboccipital muscles with the intention of relaxing them.
 You can’t address the dysfunctional joints if the muscles around them are tense and guarded!
-From there, a physical therapist can either employ joint mobilizations or manipulation to the dysfunctional segments.
-We are advocates of joint manipulations (if the patient is appropriate) because we can quickly “get in and get out” and treat the area of interest without provoking the tissue for too long.
+From there, a physical therapist can either employ joint mobilizations or manipulation to the troublesome segments.

 Upper Cervical Soft Tissue Work, Mobilization, and Manipulation

-In the video above, I demonstrate a general upper cervical manipulation.
+In the video above, Mike demonstrates a general upper cervical manipulation.
 While a manual therapist likes to be as specific as possible with their joint mobilizations, it’s difficult to say whether we are gapping C0-C1 or C1-C2 or even C2-C3 joint.
 Next, I demonstrate some general soft tissue mobilization to obliquus capitis superior and inferior.
 Finally, I demonstrate one of many ways to mobilize the C0-C1 joint.
 The particular technique shown is a mobilization of the occiput, while stabilizing at the transverse process of the atlas.
-Another favorite of mine is the subcranial shear distraction, shown here by Dr. Erson Religioso III.

 - Use the EDGE of a towel.
-Using the edge, and not the middle or folded up towel, is important as you don’t want the towel to slip off of your skin.
+Using the edge, and not the middle of or a folded up towel is important as you don’t want the towel to slip off of your skin.

-- Place the edge of the towel on the dysfunctional segment.
+- Place the edge of the towel on the desired segment.

-- Anchor the towel with your the hand on the same side as your dysfunctional segment as shown.
+- Anchor the towel with the hand on the same side as your troublesome segment as shown.

 - While pulling the towel (towards your opposite ear), turn your head towards your hand at the same time and hold this position for 3 seconds.
 Only turn your head in your pain-free range of motion.
 Your line of pull should be horizontal, to just below the eye (I said towards the eye in the video on accident)